shedp/100daysofcode/README.md

 ### Day 5-6: Intro to Java
 - Following the Codecademey Intro to Java course

-### Day 7: Javascript Code Wars
+### Day 7-8: Javascript Code Wars
-- Doing 1 hour of Code Wars on Javascript
+- Doing 1 hour of Code Wars on Javascriptgit co